Nissi-Olugbode/Students-habits-vs-Academic-performance/README.md

 ### Project Overview:

 ### Dataset
-The dataset was gotten from kaggle.com, downloaded in .CSV format.
+The raw dataset was gotten from kaggle.com, [downloaded](https://www.kaggle.com/datasets/jayaantanaath/student-habits-vs-academic-performance) in .CSV format.
 This dataset simulates 1,000 students' daily habits from study time to mental health and compares them to final exam scores.

 ### Objectives
 The objective of this analysis was to identify the relationships between students;